Bharat9848/notes/paper/gfs.md

 ## Architecture
 - GFS client
-  - Client ask for chunkIds and location of all chunkservers for a file.
+  - Client asks Manager for chunkIds and location of all chunkservers for a file.
   - client connect with chunkserver for data.
   - client buffers a complete chunk while application reads it.
   - Client to chunkserver communication is called data flow.
 While client to manager flow is called control flow.